containers/quadlet/docs/ContainerSetup.md

 * `--tz=local`

-  This sets the timezone of the container to match whatever the host os uses.
+  This sets the timezone of the container to match whatever the host OS uses.
 For distributed host-isolated services it makes sense to always run in UTC, but for a system service we want to be as close as possible to the host.
 This can be overridden with `Timnezone=`.